 If you want to film your test participants in the (near) dark, for instance, when analyzing people's facial expressions in a cinema, you can use (near) infrared light with a camera that is sensitive for this type of light.
-FaceReader 9 supports (near) infrared recordings.
-Please note that it is not possible to measure heart rate and heart rate variability with infrared recordings.
+FaceReader 10 supports (near) infrared recordings.
+Please note that it is not possible to measure heart rate, heart rate variability, and breathing rate with infrared recordings.